-Dyslexia Awareness Week 2016 will be held from Monday 3rd to Sunday 9th October in England, Wales and Northern Ireland and Monday 7th November to Sunday 13th November in Scotland.
+Dyslexia Awareness Week 2016 was held from Monday 3rd to Sunday 9th October in England, Wales and Northern Ireland and Monday 7th November to Sunday 13th November in Scotland.

 Dyslexia affects approximately one in ten people in the UK, that’s over 6 million people.
 It is the most common and best understood hidden disability, despite this, there is still much to be done to help people understand and raise awareness of dyslexia.

 That’s why the UK is hosting two Dyslexia Awareness Weeks this year, to shed further light on what dyslexia is and how people affected by dyslexia can be supported at school, at work and in their day-to-day lives.